bartlomiejn/test-automation/README.md

 - Example class - `AuthenticationPresenter` in `AuthenticationPresenterTests`

 ### `AuthenticationIntegrationTests` (XCUITest)
-- Te sts integration of `AuthenticationModule` on a dummy app target
+- Tests integration of `AuthenticationModule` on a dummy app target
 - Uses built-in mocking infrastructure - `HTTPNetworkClient` / `StubbedURLSession`
 - Isolates the module mocking all of its dependencies - API and `MainModule`
 - Example case - Authentication success and failure paths in `AuthenticationTests`